ATTACK OF THE MUTANT CAMELS

 by Mark Nobes, chief editor

 The video clip above is from the Atari 800 version of the game, although you may feel nauseous after watching this as the player doesn't appear to be that good at shooting camels!
 These were pretty decent graphics and sound effects for the first half of the 80s, and I always loved the colours in this game.
-I played this one on an Atari 800XL which had slightly improved graphics abilities.
+I played this one on an Atari 800XL which had slightly improved graphics abilities over the 800.

-The C64 version of Attack of the Mutant Camels doen't look half as good as the Atari version, although I quite like the sound effects.
-That camel looks like it was designed in the dark, though - looks like a pantomime camel to me!
+The C64 version of Attack of the Mutant Camels doesn't look half as good as the colourful Atari version, although I quite like the sound effects.
+That camel is less blocky, but looks like it was designed in the dark.
+Indeed, it looks rather like a pantomime camel!